Prattville, Alabama: History

 Prattville was founded in 1839 by industrialist and architect Daniel Pratt.
 The area was largely inhabited by Native Americans and a few settlers when Pratt, a native of Temple, New Hampshire, first observed the Autauga Creek in the 1830s.
 He purchased approximately 1,000 acre from Joseph May at $21.00 an acre, and set out to build his manufacturing facilities and the town along the banks of Autauga Creek.
 The location was chosen because the creek could supply power to the cotton gin manufacturing equipment.
 The town became an industrial center and rapidly grew.
 In 1868, it was named the county seat for Autauga County.

 Prattville contains several sites on the National Register of Historic Places, including the Daniel Pratt Historic District, Bell House and Buena Vista.

 Geography

-Prattville is located at (32.462235, -86.461264).
-According to the U.S. Census Bureau, the city has a total area of 33.8 mi2 of which 32.9 mi2 is land and 0.9 mi2 (3.09%) is water.
+Prattville has a total area of 33.8 mi2 of which 32.9 mi2 is land and 0.9 mi2 (3.09%) is water.
 The city is located northwest of Montgomery and along Interstate 65 and U.S. Route 82.
 I-65 runs north to south east of downtown, with access from exits 179 and 181, both in the Elmore County portion of the city.
 I-65 leads southeast 14 mi to downtown Montgomery and north 82 mi to Birmingham.
 US 82 runs south with I-65 to downtown Montgomery, and northwest 89 mi to Tuscaloosa.